About Us & Review Policy

 Kyle and Riley Workshop games in a March Madness-esque Bracket, to find the one true winner that we'll move onto play testing!
 They also bring Reviews, Previews, Interviews, and so much more!
 Not only content, but keep an eye out Early 2022 for After The Rain!

-Riley is a board game novice, only getting into the industry (both designing, and playing!) after co-founding Desks and Dorks.
+Riley is an experienced retail manager and board game novice, only getting into the industry (both designing, and playing!) after co-founding Desks and Dorks.
 He even wrote about his sudden leap into the industry in Issue #12 of Tabletop Spirit.
-He embodies his “Desk” nickname by focusing on the back-end and behind-the-scenes part of Desks and Dorks, he has only While new to the board game end of things, crazy ideas are kind of his thing.
+He embodies his “Desk” nickname by focusing on the back-end and behind-the-scenes part of Desks and Dorks.
+While new to the board game end of things, crazy ideas are kind of his thing.
 He runs the Twitter page, Facebook, and Email, as well as all of the backend stuff on the Website and Streaming Platforms!

 Desks and Dorks Review Policy